+- ISE appointment; - Publication of the Independent Shrinkage Model (ISM) and Independent Shrinkage Model Methodology (ISMM) within the Independent Shrinkage Statement (ISS); - High level process for the maintenance and development of the ISM and the ISMM; - ISE principles - In all activity undertaken by the ISE, including creating new or updated iterations of the National Leakage Tests (NLT) (if deemed appropriate by the ISE - for avoidance of doubt the GDNs can continue to use whatever information they deem to be accurate in the SLM) through innovation, shall be administered via the principles of: impartiality (they shall not show bias towards any UNC Party), net-zero (all its activities in the operation of the role of ISE and the impacts of Shrinkage model error on GB's environmental record shall be considered here), accuracy (accurate underlying data that will enable Transporters to reduce the causes of leaks, for example), and best outcomes for end-consumers.

+3. Responsibilities under the tender process for the position of ISE

+3.0 The Committee may delegate its obligations for the definition of criteria for appointment and for overseeing the selection process to the Stakeholder Evaluation Panel (this should be made up of as equal as possible variance of parties to ensure impartiality).

+3.1 The CDSP, on behalf of the Committee, and in conjunction with a Stakeholder Evaluation Panel will:

+3.1.1 Produce a clear set of criteria for the appointment of the ISE detailing (without limitation):

+(a) the ability of the ISE to produce the ISM and the ISMM which shall be in line with the Generic Terms of Reference, contained in this Framework plus any other criteria agreed by The Committee;

+(b) the evaluation of the cost of undertaking the role of the ISE over the period stated in the tender document;

+(c) the consideration of the relevant knowledge and expertise of the candidates; and

+(d) ability of the prospective ISE to follow and consider relevant industry developments.
+E.g. new studies into leakage rates, new studies into Own Use Gas deficiencies, outputs from other initiatives such as the Digital Platform for Leakage Analytics.
+Such relevant research should be evidenced within the ISS, regardless of whether the research has any impact on the calculation of the ISCs to ensure research traceability.

+3.2 The CDSP, in conjunction with the Stakeholder Evaluation Panel, will:

+3.2.1 use the criteria developed under 3.1 to assess each submitted tender bid;

+3.2.2 where more than one prospective candidate responds to the tender for the position of ISE ("the Interested Parties") the Stakeholder Evaluation Panel shall:

+(a) Assess the compliant responses against the criteria specified in the tender document;

+(b) Select and appoint the appropriate preferred bidder as the "Prospective ISE".

+(c) If no one applies, the CDSP will restart the procudement process following a hiatus of 3 months.

+3.2.3 organise any meetings held in relation to the ISE appointment;

+3.2.4 for avoidance of doubt, provide commercial resource to prepare a tender document;

+3.2.5 organise the advertisement of the tender to all interested parties, in accordance with relevant legislation;

+3.2.6 communicate to Code Parties the progress and outcome of the tender process;

-ISE appointment;
+3.2.7 invite the Prospective ISE to take up the appointment;

-Commented [DM2]: UNCC and the sub-committee could have completely different responsibilities and therefore may need to be defined separately. what does workgroup think?

-- Publication of the Independent Shrinkage Model (ISM) and Independent Shrinkage Model Methodology (ISMM) within the Independent Shrinkage Statement (ISS); - High level process for the maintenance and development of the ISM and the ISMM; - ISE principles - In any and all activity undertaken by the ISE, including updating or replacing the National Leakage Tests (NLT) (if deemed appropriate by the ISE) through innovation, shall be administered via the principles of: - impartiality, - emissions reduction, - accuracy, and - best outcomes for end-consumers. - 3.
-Responsibilities under the tender process for the position of ISE - 3.0 The Committee may delegate its obligations for the definition of criteria for appointment and for overseeing the selection process to the Stakeholder Evaluation Panel (this should be made up of as equal as possible variance of parties to ensure impartiality). - 3.1 The CDSP, on behalf of the The Committee, willand in conjunction with a Stakeholder Evaluation Panel will: - 3.1.1 Produce a clear set of criteria for the appointment of the ISE detailing (without limitation): - (a) the ability of the ISE to produce the ISM and the ISMM which shall be in line with the Generic Terms of Reference, contained in this Framework plus any other criteria agreed by The Committee; - (b) the evaluation of the cost of undertaking the role of the ISE over the period stated in the tender document; - (c) the consideration of the relevant knowledge and expertise of the candidates; and (d) ability of the prospective ISE to follow and take into account relevant industry developments. - 3.1.2 The CDSP can review this Framework and submit for approval to the UNCC any proposed amendments. - 3.2 The CDSP, in conjunction with the Stakeholder Evaluation Panel, will: - 3.2.1 use the criteria developed under 3.1 to assess each submitted tender bid; - 3.2.2 where more than one prospective candidate responds to the tender for the position of ISE ("the Interested Parties") the Stakeholder Evaluation Panel shall: - (a) Assess the Interested Parties from the criteria specified in the tender document; - (b) Select and appoint the appropriate Interested Party as the "Prospective ISE". - 3.2.3 identify any improvements that may be made to the tender process, and detail those improvement to The Committee; - 3.2.34 organise any meetings held in relation to the ISE appointment; - 3.2.45 provide legal resource to prepare a tender document; - 3.2.56 organise the advertisement of the tender to all Interested Parties, in accordance with national and Europeanrelevant_legislation; - 3.2.67 communicate to Code Parties the progress and outcome of the tender process;

-Formatted: Indent: First line: 0 cm

-Commented [DM3]: this is reflected in 3.1.2 already

-- 3.2.78 invite the Prospective ISE to take up the appointment; - 3.2.89 where the selected ISE does not accept the appointment, invite the next most favoured ISE in turn; and - 3.2.940 upon acceptance of appointment, establish the contract with the Prospective ISE, in accordance with the Generic Terms of Reference. - 3.3 The Gas Transporters and Shippers will require the ISE: - 3.3.1 to act with all due skill, care and diligence when performing its duties as the ISE and shall be impartial when undertaking the function of the ISE, ensuring that any values derived will be equitable in their treatment of Code Parties. - 3.3.2 to create the ISM and ISMM and publish them in the ISS in accordance with this Framework
+3.2.8 where the selected ISE does not accept the appointment, invite the next most favoured ISE in turn; and

+3.2.9 upon acceptance of appointment, establish the contract with the Prospective ISE, in accordance with the Generic Terms of Reference.